eabadir/PprobablyEqualsNP/EGPT/Entropy/NextSteps.md

 This section outlines the development roadmap for achieving a `sorry`-free (or minimally `sorry`'d, with `sorry`s restricted to standard, unformalized mathematical facts or highly complex probability theory) formalization in Lean 4.
 The primary objective is to rigorously prove the classical computability of physical systems governed by Bose-Einstein (BE) statistics.
 This is achieved by first proving the general classical computability of any Uniformly Distributed System (UDS), and then demonstrating that BE systems are an instance of a UDS.
 This computability involves the existence of an efficient classical computational program whose outputs (representing system states) are generated according to the system's defined uniform probability distribution, and whose individual structural validity can be efficiently verified.
 This framework provides a formal counterargument to strong interpretations of wave-particle duality.

-The formalization leverages existing components from the `PPNP` (Physics, Probability, and Number Puzzles) project and `Mathlib`.
+The formalization leverages existing components from the `EGPT` (Physics, Probability, and Number Puzzles) project and `Mathlib`.

 Okay, here's a self-contained explanation of the thinking and motivation behind the `General_UDS_Is_ClassicallyComputable_and_Verified` approach and the UDS → INV_SCT → IID_Binary_Source_Spec → RECT → ClassicalComputerProgram chain, aimed at an experienced Lean 4 programmer or computer scientist.